-Home repairs can often be as frustrating as they are difficult, but with the right knowledge, there are many repairs you can do yourself.
-Roll up your sleeves and take a look at these easy “do it yourself” home repairs.
+Home repairs can often be as frustrating as they are difficult, but with the right knowledge, there are many home repair projects you can do yourself.
+Roll up your sleeves and take a look at these easy home repairs.

 Fix that toilet